In Wisconsin, bird hunting is as lush and alive as the state’s natural beauty.

 Hwy.
 54 to Algoma

-One of the most popular species to hunt, ruffed grouse fill the north woods of Wisconsin.
-Arguably the best area to hunt for ruffed grouse in the over one million acres of woods is Price County.
-Price County and its three hundred thousand acres of hunting lands is known to many as the “Ruffed Grouse Capital of the World.”
-There are other places to hunt ruffed grouse, of course, but that’s nothing short of an invitation for bird hunting in Wisconsin.
+Ruffed grouse are one of the most popular species to hunt in Wisconsin.
+They fill the state’s northern forests.
+One of the best areas to hunt for ruffed grouse is Price County.
+Price County and its 300,000 acres of hunting land is known to many as the “Ruffed Grouse Capital of the World.”
+There are other places to hunt ruffed grouse in Wisconsin, of course.
+However, it’s worth making it up to Price County if you’re hunting birds in Wisconsin.

 The ruffed grouse season is broken up into two zones.
-Zone A, west of U.S. Highway 151, is open September 17th through January 8th, 2023.
-The daily bag limit is five.
-Zone B in the southeast corner is open October 15th to December 8th with a daily bag limit of two.
+Zone A, which is west of U.S. Highway 151, is open from September 16 through January 7, 2024.
+The daily bag limit is five birds, and the possession limit is 15 birds.
+Zone B is in the southeastern corner of the state.
+It is open from October 14 through December 8 with a daily bag limit of two birds and a possession limit of six birds.

 American woodcock is another great species for bird hunting in Wisconsin.
 They’re usually hunted in the same locations as ruffed grouse.
 Like the ruffed grouse, they are found predominantly in the northern portion of Wisconsin.

-The American woodcock season goes from September 24th until November 7th, with a daily bag limit of 3.
+The American woodcock season runs from September 23 through November 6, 2023, with a daily bag limit of three birds and a possession limit of nine birds.

-(Governed by federal migratory bird laws.
-HIP survey required)
+(American woodcock are governed by federal migratory bird laws.
+A HIP survey is required)

-Ring-necked pheasant can be found in the same area that is the southeast Zone B for ruffed grouse.
+Ring-necked pheasant can be found in the same area that is the southeastern Zone B for ruffed grouse.
 Other populations of ring-necked pheasant are common in the west-central region.
-In the 2017 season, ninety properties were stocked with pheasant.
-A good number of these were in southeastern counties, like Mud Lake Wildlife Area or the Brooklyn Wildlife Area.
+In the 2017 season, 90 properties were stocked with pheasant each week.
+Check out the Mud Lake Wildlife Area or the Brooklyn Wildlife Area.

-The ring-necked pheasant season runs from October 15th to January 8th.
-There’s a one rooster limit on opening weekend and a limit of two roosters daily for remainder of the season.
+The ring-necked pheasant season runs from October 14 at 9 a.m. through January 7, 2024.
+There’s a one-rooster limit on opening weekend and a limit of two roosters daily for the remainder of the season.
 An additional fee of $10 is required for a pheasant stamp.

 The mourning dove is abundant across Wisconsin.
 The strongest populations are in the southeastern parts of Wisconsin.
 The numbers decrease a bit the farther north you get, but the west-central areas are good, as well.
 They only become uncommon once you get into the far northern Lake Superior lowlands.